 As we age, so do our brains.
 It’s often said that age and experience bring wisdom, but they also tend to bring medical conditions that cause our minds to be less effective.
-There are, however, many ways to keep your mind sharp, strong and active, no matter what age you are.
+There are, however, many ways to keep an active mind, no matter what age you are.

 There are many things you can do to keep your wits about you in your day-to-day life.
 One of the broadest and most effective is to keep learning.
 Educate yourself on anything and everything you can.
 Take up new hobbies, learn history, study science and create art.